 Tony wears a pair of light brown wool trousers with a full but straight cut through the legs.
 As Tony, James Gandolfini tends to wear pleated pants that are more flattering considering his considerable size, and these double reverse-pleated slacks are no exception.
 They have straight pockets on each side, about an inch forward from the seams.
 The bottoms are cuffed with turn-ups and have a short break.

-Tony goes the extra step when matching his brown leather belt to his brown loafers; the belt has a gold half-oval buckle, and the loafers have a gold horsebit detail.
+Tony goes the extra step when matching his brown leather belt to his brown loafers; the belt has a gold half-oval buckle, and his dark brown crocodile Allen Edmonds “Grand Cayman” loafers (identified by my friend @tonysopranostyle) have a gold horsebit detail.
 His light brown ribbed dress socks continue the leg line from the trousers into his shoes.

 In addition to all of the earth tones on Tony’s lower half, he wears a light ecru dress shirt with a spread collar and French cuffs fastened by gold “cluster” links.
 The shirt appears yellow in some of the promotional photos released with the episode, but its appearance on the show is more along the lines of ecru than the more vivid yellow.